-In my work in the prison I find it important to look at patterns in your life where you felt like this before and identify the triggers and finding traumas that underly the client’s experience.
+In my work I find it important to look at patterns in your life where you felt like this before and identify the triggers and finding traumas that underly the client’s experience.
 I believe that what happens in childhood reverberates throughout our lives.

 Counselling treads a fine line between guidance and advice.
 I’m not a friend or family member.
 We won’t have coffee.
 There are no strings to our sessions, no social expectations to our relationship.
 The client can offload to me without fear.

 By offering insights and suggesting connections, I can guide you towards a better understanding of you and your behaviours.